amedmohmed925/KasherProject/DEPLOY_FIXES.md

 - ✅ Deploy successfully to Vercel
 - ✅ Connect to MongoDB without timeout issues
 - ✅ Log only to console (no file system errors)
+- ✅ Handle file uploads using memory storage
+- ✅ Upload images directly to Cloudinary from memory
 - ✅ Handle requests properly in serverless environment
 - ✅ Return proper responses from all endpoints